iririsgoo/Instagram-Sentiment-Analysis/README.md

-#### Important disclaimer: All the data I used are publicly available data.
-Should there be an issue of privacy I would be willing to delete this repository.
+#### Important disclaimer:
+All the data I used are publicly available data.
+If there is an issue of privacy concerning anyone please let me know.
 Also, no animals were harmed during the analysis.